-Formal communications are the one which flows through the official channels designed in the organizational chart.
+Formal communications are the one that flows through the official channels designed in the organizational chart.
 It may take place between a superior and a subordinate, a subordinate and a superior or among the same cadre employees or managers.
 These communications can be oral or in writing and are generally recorded and filed in the office.

 Formal communication may be further classified as Vertical communication and Horizontal communication.

 Vertical Communications as the name suggests flows vertically upwards or downwards through formal channels.
 Upward communication refers to the flow of communication from a subordinate to a superior whereas downward communication flows from a superior to a subordinate.

 Application for grant of leave, submission of a progress report, request for loans etc. are some of the examples of upward communication.
 Sending notice to employees to attend a meeting, delegating work to the subordinates, informing them about the company policies, etc. are some examples of downward communication.